-- a.
-Annually evaluating and reviewing the progress that we have made towards achieving the goals set out in this policy. - b.
-Collecting and storing information in a way that facilitates future evaluation and review of sustainability trends in Society and SUB practices.
+- Annually evaluating and reviewing the progress that we have made towards achieving the goals set out in a. this policy. - Collecting and storing information in a way that facilitates future evaluation and review of sustainability b. trends in Society and SUB practices.